Balochistan Govt To Establish Video Library In Jails - UrduPoint

 The official said the government was working for improving living conditions of women and juvenile prisoners.

-The Chief Minister, he said, also directed to make some changes in the jail manual to provide living facilities and especially good food to the inmates in the jails.
+He said, Chief Minister has also directed to make some changes in the jail manual to provide living facilities and especially good food to the inmates in the jails.

 The proposed jail reforms would help make prisoners useful member of the society after completing their sentence.